tscholze/xamarin-road-to-surface-duo/README.md

 ![#rTsd Logo](docs/logo-small.png)

 # Road to Surface Duo Xamarin App (#rTsd)
-> This ia a work in progress [Xamarin.Forms](https://dotnet.microsoft.com/apps/xamarin) Android project which is intended to feature most of the new features that makes the upcoming [Microsoft Surface Duo](https://www.microsoft.com/en-us/surface/devices/surface-duo) phone unique.
+> This is a work in progress [Xamarin.Forms](https://dotnet.microsoft.com/apps/xamarin) Android project which is intended to feature most of the new features that makes the upcoming [Microsoft Surface Duo](https://www.microsoft.com/en-us/surface/devices/surface-duo) phone unique.
+It will use the awesome German [Dr. Windows](https://www.drwindows.de)  as data source for its articles.

+## tl;dr
+This is neither an offical [Dr. Windows](https://www.drwindows.de) app nor anything other than a highly motivated playground to dive deep into the Xamarin.Forms ecosystem with a dedicated usecase in mind.

+It will target only Android devices and it's meant to include all other aspecs of Xamarin development such as a configurared continuous integration and analytics powerd by the [Azure App Center](https://azure.microsoft.com/en-us/services/app-center/).

+This project is written and owned by a beginner and meant for beginners.
+It would be perfect if experts could mentor the project - but this is just a mind in the clouds.

 ## Build status